“Hānai i nā keiki e ulu ka lahui.”

-The mission of Ke Kula Kamali‘i ‘o Hānaiaulu is to foster a child-centered learning environment that will enhance the growth of language and culture, while creating a safe space so that parents have peace of mind while continuing their studies toward college graduation.
+Our Mission at Ke Kula Kamaliʻi ʻo Hānaiaulu is to foster a learning environment that will enhance the growth and development of every child through language and culture, while creating a safe and nurturing space

-- Interview with staff and faculty panel after the application process
+- Interview with staff or director after application.

 Space is limited.
 Priority will be given to full-time students attending Windward Community College.
-Additional priority will be given to students who are PELL grant eligible.
-In the case where demand is higher than space available, other factors may be considered, but not limited to: GPA, number of credits completed, number of credits needed to graduate, commitment to Hawaiian language use in the home, coursework taken related to Hawaiian language, and record of service to the Windward Community College community.
+Additional priority is given to students who are PELL eligible.
+In the case where demand is higher than space available, other factors may be considered, but not limited to: GPA, number of credits completed, number of credits needed to graduate, commitment to Hawaian language use in the home, coursework taken, record of service to the Windward Community College community.

-If you are interested in applying for childcare at Ke Kula Kamali‘i ‘o Hānaiaulu, please:
+If you are interested in applyuing for child care at Ke Kula Kamaliʻi ʻo Hānaiaulu, please: